This article tell how to use simple parts like transistor, capacitor and diode to make Simple Delay Timer Circuit.

 What is a delay timer circuit:

-- Transistor that limits current by using a base resistor.
+- Transistor stop too much current by using one small base resistor.

 Circuit Working: